wchosiad/DHT11_Python/README.md

     sensorType = `<DHTXX.DHT11 or DHTXX.DHT22>` (optional, default=DHT22)
     scale = `<DHTXX.FAHRENHEIT or DHTXX.CELCIUS>` (optional, default=FAHRENHEIT)

-2. Call `read()` method, which will return `DHTXXResult` object with actual values and error code.
+2. Call the `read()` method, which will return a `DHTXXResult` object with the temperature and humidity values or an error code and message.

 3. Interpret the DHTXXResult.
 The DHTXXResult has a method and a few properties:
-    is_valid(): Method that returns True or False to indicate if the request was successful.
+    is_valid(): Method that returns True if the request was successful or False if it wasn't.
+    temperature: The returned temperature, or None if an error occurred.
+    humidity: The returned humidity, or None if an error occurred.
     error_code: An integer code representing the error.
     error_msg: A description of the error.
-    temperature: The returned temperature, or None if an error occurred.
-    humidity: The returned humidity, or None if an error occurred.

 These little sensors require some very strict timings to get a good reading.
 Raspberry Pi's have a hard time being that precise, so invalid readings are frequent - maybe as much as half of all readings fail.
 That's why it's important to retry until you get a successful reading.